kyverno/kyverno/test/conformance/chainsaw/globalcontext/gctxentry-not-exist/README.md

 ## Description

-This test verifies that policies cannot be created if referenced Global Context Entries don't exist.
+This test verifies that Global Context Entry refereces that don't exist are handled correctly.

 ## Expected Behavior

-The clusterpolicy ` cpol-gctxentry-not-exist` should not be created because the globalcontextentry does not exist.
+`new-deployment` shouldn't be created.

 ## Reference Issues